ottowayi/pycomm3/README.rst

     dint_tags = [tag['tag_name'] for tag in plc.tags if tag['data_type'] == 'DINT']
     plc.read_tag(dint_tags)

+    # Reading Arrays
+    plc.read_array('ARY1', 10) # Array name and number of elements to request
+    # Returns list of tuples of (index, value)  = [(0, 0), (1, 0), (2, 0) ...
+(9, 0)]

+    # Reading Strings
+    plc.read_string('STR1')  # This will first do a read_tag of STR1.LEN then,
+                             # use the LEN to do a read_array of STR1.DATA, equivalent to:
+                             # plc.read_array('STR1.DATA', plc.read_tag('STR1.LEN'))
+    # OUTPUT: 'A TEST STRING'
+    plc.read_string('STR1', 5)  # you can also specify the length to skip the initial read of .LEN
+    # OUTPUT: 'A TES'
+    plc.read_string('STR1', 82) # setting the length to the full length of the string will bypass
+                                # reading the .LEN, but will read_string terminate the return value
+                                # at the first NULL character
+    # OUTPUT: 'A TEST STRING'

 By default, when creating the CLXDriver object, it will open a connection to the plc, read the program name, get the controller info, and get all the controller scoped tags.
 Using the ``init_tags`` kwarg will enable/disable automatically getting the controller tag list, and ``init_info`` will enable/disable program name and controller info loading.
-Reading the tag list first, this allows us to cache all the tag instance ids to help optimize read/write requests.
+By reading the tag list first, this allows us to cache all the tag instance ids to help optimize read/write requests.
 Symbol Instance Addressing is only available on v21+, if the PLC is on a firmware lower than that, getting the controller info will automatically disable that feature.
 If you disable ``init_info`` and are using a controller on a version lower than 21, set the ``use_instance_ids`` attribute to false or your reads/writes will fail.